 Whether you prefer to ski, hike or snowshoe HCA has you covered with over 140km of trails!
 Check out our Hiking and Trails page for a more comprehensive listings of trails to explore!

 Snowshoeing: Step up your hiking game and try snowshoeing instead!
-It has been said if you can walk, you can snowshoe, and while mostly true you still may need some practice in perfecting you step.
-It is an excellent form of activity and exercise in the winter time and is a great way to enjoy the trails!
-Users are reminded to stay on trail.
+It has been said if you can walk, you can snowshoe, and while mostly true you still may need some practice in perfecting your step.
+It is an excellent form of activity and exercise in the wintertime and is a great way to enjoy the trails!
+Users are reminded to stay on the trail.

 Other Winter Activities

-Winter Camping: Valens Lake offers two ways to camp in the winter.
-You can enjoy nightly off season camping, or sign up for their winter camping program by contacting the park.
+Winter Camping: Valens Lake offers winter camping bookings. two ways to camp in the winter.
 Can you handle the cold weather and become a winter warrior?
-You’ll never know unti you try.
+You’ll never know until you try.